Disc herniation: Surgery

-When different forms of surgical treatments including (discetomy, microdiscectomy, and chemonucleolysis) were compared evidence was suggestive rather than conclusive.
+When different forms of surgical treatments, including discectomy, microdiscectomy, and chemonucleolysis, were compared, evidence was suggestive rather than conclusive.
 A Cochrane review from 2007 reported: "surgical discectomy for carefully selected patients with sciatica due to a prolapsed lumbar disc appears to provide faster relief from the acute attack than non‐surgical management.
 However, any positive or negative effects on the lifetime natural history of the underlying disc disease are unclear.
 Microdiscectomy gives broadly comparable results to standard discectomy.
 There is insufficient evidence on other surgical techniques to draw firm conclusions."
 Regarding the role of surgery for failed medical therapy in people without a significant neurological deficit, a Cochrane review concluded that "limited evidence is now available to support some aspects of surgical practice".

 Following surgery, rehabilitation programs are often implemented.
 There is wide variation in what these programs entail.
 A Cochrane review found low- to very low-quality evidence that patients who participated in high-intensity exercise programs had slightly less short term pain and disability compared to low-intensity exercise programs.
 There was no difference between supervised and home exercise programs.

 Epidemiology

 Disc herniation can occur in any disc in the spine, but the two most common forms are lumbar disc herniation and cervical disc herniation.
 The former is the most common, causing low back pain (lumbago) and often leg pain as well, in which case it is commonly referred to as sciatica.
 Lumbar disc herniation occurs 15 times more often than cervical (neck) disc herniation, and it is one of the most common causes of low back pain.
 The cervical discs are affected 8% of the time and the upper-to-mid-back (thoracic) discs only 1–2% of the time.

 The following locations have no discs and are therefore exempt from the risk of disc herniation: the upper two cervical intervertebral spaces, the sacrum, and the coccyx.
-Most disc herniations occur when a person is in their thirties or forties when the nucleus pulposus is still a gelatin-like substance.
-With age the nucleus pulposus changes ("dries out") and the risk of herniation is greatly reduced.
+Most disc herniations occur when a person is in their thirties or forties, when the nucleus pulposus is still a gelatin-like substance.
+With age, the nucleus pulposus changes ("dries out"), and the risk of herniation is greatly reduced.
 After age 50 or 60, osteoarthritic degeneration (spondylosis) or spinal stenosis are more likely causes of low back pain or leg pain.